-So let's talk about some stuff that does it make people feel very comfortable to talk about, and that is complex disasters.
+Let's talk about some stuff that does it make people feel very comfortable-complex disasters.

 - What is a Complex Disaster